Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Introduction

 \section{Introduction}

-The large-scale adoption of large language models (LLMs) has led to the widespread dissemination of AI-generated text that is challenging to differentiate from human-written content~\cite{wu2025survey}.
-This has raised concerns around the spread of misinformation \cite{chen2024combating}, the degradation of publication standards \cite{wu2023survey}, potential cybersecurity threats \cite{yao2024survey}, and breaches of academic integrity \cite{perkins2023academic}.
-As a result, effective AI content detection systems are essential for mitigating the risks from generative models.
-Recently, there has been substantial development in AI text detection tools, such as RoBERTa-based models \cite{solaiman2019release}, DetectGPT \cite{mitchell2023detectgpt}, Fast-DetectGPT \cite{bao2023fast}, GLTR \cite{gehrmann2019gltr}, RADAR \cite{hu2023radar}, and efforts to use LLMs as detectors \cite{bhattacharjee2024fighting}.
-Generally, these methods estimate a probability $p$ that the text is generated by AI by comparing the patterns (e.g., token probabilities or logits) of the given text against AI-generated text, and use a single universal threshold of $p > 0.5$ for classification \cite{freeman2008comparison}.
+The widespread adoption of large language models (LLMs) has led to a massive increase in AI-generated text~\cite{wu2025survey, guo2024biscope}, raising concerns about misinformation~\cite{chen2024combating}, publication standards~\cite{wu2023survey}, cybersecurity~\cite{yao2024survey}, and academic integrity~\cite{perkins2023academic}.
+To mitigate these risks, a variety of AI-text detection methods have been proposed~\cite{wu2025survey, bhattacharjee2024fighting}.
+These methods typically assign a probability that a given text is AI-generated by comparing its statistical patterns (e.g., token probabilities) to those of AI-generated text, and then apply a single universal decision threshold (e.g., $\theta=0.5$)~\cite{freeman2008comparison} to classify text as AI-generated or human-written.

-However, a single universal threshold for AI content classification fails to account for text with different characteristics, such as length or writing style, which can have very different probability distributions.
-That is to say, one fixed threshold does not consider the variation of the probability.
-For example, when using a fixed threshold of 0.5, a writing style characterized by openness and positivity is more likely to be identified as AI-generated than one characterized by neuroticism, as illustrated in Figure \ref{fig:application_probability}.
-This can lead to misclassification and disproportionately affect certain groups.
-Similar concerns were raised regarding race \cite{alghamdi2022beyond, bendekgey2021scalable} and gender \cite{weber2020black, jang2022group, bendekgey2021scalable}.
+However, a universal threshold ignores the heterogeneity of the probability distributions across different textual characteristics, such as length and writing style.
+For example, long, highly neurotic prose may be more likely to be flagged as AI-generated than text with high agreeableness, leading to disproportionate misclassification rates for certain groups.
+Similar disparities have also been documented in classification involving race~\cite{alghamdi2022beyond, bendekgey2021scalable} and gender~\cite{weber2020black, jang2022group, bendekgey2021scalable}.

-To address these limitations, we propose \textit{\name} to learn decision thresholds for distinct subgroups rather than using a standard threshold (see Figure \ref{fig:fig1}).
-Our method balances performance (e.g., ACC, F1, precision) and fairness metrics (e.g., demographic parity, equality of odds, equal opportunity) in learning these thresholds, ensuring that predefined fairness criteria are met across all subgroups in question.
-In experiments with four AI text classifiers on three datasets, \name\ increases overall F1 score and decreases balanced error rate (BER) discrepancy across subgroups, yielding better overall tradeoffs between performance and fairness.
-To summarize, our main contributions are: (a) identifying discrepancies in AI-generated text classifiers based on length and stylistic characteristics, (b) developing \name, a group-adaptive decision threshold method to enhance group performance and fairness, and (c) developing a model with a rule-based relaxed fairness criteria to achieve fast convergence even when perfect fairness is not possible.